mcc-us/ea/_posts/2024-09-27-kiddie-tax.md

 Limit for 2024:

 The specific limit for 2024 is $2,600.
 If a child's unearned income exceeds this amount, the kiddie tax will apply.

+For tax year 2024 (taxes filed in 2025), the kiddie tax threshold will rise to $2,600.
+Any unearned income over $2,600 is taxed at their parent or guardian’s marginal income tax rate, using IRS Form 8615.

 Note: There are some exceptions to the kiddie tax, such as for children who are earning income from a business or trade.